Blakthorne/thedailytolkien/.github/instructions/general.instructions.md

 ## Scan for common Rails security vulnerabilities using static analysis

 You will run Brakeman with the command "bin/brakeman --no-pager".
 Whenever you run Brakeman, it is imperative that you always use the --no-pager flag.
 Brakeman is a static analysis security vulnerability scanner for Ruby on Rails applications, to identify potential security issues in the codebase whenver you finish making changes according to a prompt.
 Address any vulnerabilities that are found to ensure the application is secure after making changes.
+You must do this before running the application tests below.

+## Linting

-You must do this before running the application tests as specified above.
+You will lint the codebase using RuboCop with the command "bin/rubocop".
+Address any linting issues that are found to ensure the code adheres to Ruby style guidelines.
+You must do this before running the application tests below.

 ## Testing